Worlds End (2024): Storylines

 Worlds End featured professional wrestling matches that were the result of pre-existing feuds and storylines, with results being predetermined by AEW's writers.
 Storylines were produced on AEW's weekly television programs, Dynamite, Collision, and Rampage.

-Due to being the reigning AEW Continental Champion, Kazuchika Okada was the first to be entered into the 2024 Continental Classic.
-On the November 24, the rest of the 12-man field was announced.
+Due to being the incumbent Continental Champion, Kazuchika Okada was the first to be entered into the 2024 Continental Classic.
+On November 24, the rest of the 12-man field was announced.
 Okada, Shelton Benjamin, Mark Briscoe, Daniel Garcia, Kyle Fletcher, and The Beast Mortos were drawn into the Blue League, while Darby Allin, Claudio Castagnoli, Brody King, Will Ospreay, Ricochet, and Juice Robinson were drawn into the Gold League.
 The two leagues featured a round-robin tournament format over the following weeks, with the top two wrestlers in each block at the conclusion of the league phase securing semifinal matches at Worlds End.
 During Dynamites Christmas Day special, Dynamite on 34th Street, Fletcher and Okada secured their spots in the semifinals as Blue League representatives, and Ricochet and Ospreay as Gold League representatives, setting up a first-time bout between Ricochet and Okada, and a rematch from Full Gear between Fletcher and Ospreay.

 Throughout 2023, Adam Cole befriended reigning AEW World Champion MJF, becoming a team called Better Than You Bay Bay, and they eventually won the ROH World Tag Team Championship.
-Also during this time, MJF became the target of an individual wearing a devil's mask, the same mask MJF had wore prior to becoming AEW World Champion as he had called himself the devil.
+Also during this time, MJF became the target of an individual wearing a devil's mask, the same mask MJF had worn prior to becoming AEW World Champion as he had called himself the devil.
 Cole, however, got injured, leaving MJF to defend the ROH Tag Titles on his own, which he eventually lost to a team referred to as The Devil's Masked Men.
 At the 2023 Worlds End, MJF lost the AEW World Championship and after the match, he was attacked by The Devil's Masked Men with Cole revealed to be the "devil" that had been targeting MJF, with The Devil's Masked Men revealed to be Cole's Undisputed Kingdom stablemates, Matt Taven and Mike Bennett, turning Cole heel.
 MJF then took time off due to an injury, but returned a few months later as a heel again.
 After being cleared himself, making The Undisputed Kingdom a face stable, a now face Cole eventually reignited his feud with MJF and tried to earn a match against him at Full Gear, but came up short.
-The AEW Dynamite Dozen Battle Royale then occurred during the December 4 episode of Dynamite.
+The Dynamite Dozen Battle Royal then occurred during the December 4 episode of Dynamite.
 Cole entered and he and Kyle O'Reilly co-won the match.
-It was then announced that they would face each other at Dynamite: Winter Is Coming the following week with the winner facing MJF for the AEW Dynamite Diamond Ring at Worlds End—MJF being a five-time ring holder, having won it every year since it was established in 2019.
+It was then announced that they would face each other in the Dynamite Diamond Semifinal at Dynamite: Winter Is Coming the following week with the winner facing MJF at Worlds End in the Dynamite Diamond Final for the AEW Dynamite Diamond Ring—MJF being a five-time ring holder, having won it every year since it was established in 2019.
 Cole defeated O'Reilly to finally face MJF at Worlds End.